CAPTAIN320/sveltekit-user-ip-location-example/README.md

 5. Create .env file from .env.template.

-6. Get API key from ipinfo.io and paste in the .env file.
+6. Get API key from ipinfo.io and paste as IPINFO_API_KEY in the .env file.

 ### How It Works
 This app uses SvelteKit to create a simple webpage that displays the user's IP address and their estimated location based on that IP.
 Here's an overview of how it works: